MiamiOH-CSE274/Portfolio/README.md

 TODO: Answer the following questions about memory management and dynamic variables

 * What is a memory leak, and why is it bad?
+	A memory leak results when memory in the heap is allocated to a variable but then is never deallocated.
+The allocated memory remains unusable and is referred to as a memory leak.
+If this happens too much a computer can run out of memory and crash.

 * What is a dangling pointer (or dangling reference), and why is it dangerous?
+	A dangling pointer points to memory that has already been deallocated.
+If you use a dangling pointer without realizing it the returned data will not be what is expected.

 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
+	A destructor is used to deallocate memory that was previously allocated.
+It is essentially the opposite of a constructor.
+They are needed to prevent memory leaks because they give programmers any easy to free up memory that had been allocated for a purpose.
+Destructors are not needed in
+	Java because Java manages your memory allocation and deallocation for you.

 5 - Create collection classes using templates in C++
 ----